konistehrad/esp32_hap/README.md

 # esp32-homekit
-ESP-32 implementation of Apple Homekit Accessory Protocol(HAP)
+ESP-32 implementation of Apple Homekit Accessory Protocol(HAP).

+The following guides were written and tested on MacOs.

 ## Usage
 To use the component on macos/linux, do the following: